Note: 3 on 3 Overtime instead of Shootout. Starting Thursday, Nov 16.

 It is the responsibility of the teams and the players to understand the Playing Rules as they apply to penalties, conduct, and suspensions.
-All players must complete and sign the League Waiver before they are allowed to step on the ice.
+All players must complete a registration form and sign the RHOTHL waiver form prior to stepping on the ice to play a game.

-All equipment worn by players and goalies must be CSA approved.
-Non – C.S.A.
-APPROVED helmets will not be allowed on the ice at any time.
-While on the ice, all players must wear a helmet with a half visor properly fastened.
-A player not wearing a HELMET or VISOR correctly will not be allowed on the ice.
-Full cages are welcomed, but again must be properly fastened to the helmet and chin straps under the chin are secured.
-Mouth guards are highly recommended by the league.
+Equipment All equipment worn by players and goalies must be CSA approved.
+Non-CSA approved helmets will not be allowed on the ice at any time.
+While on the ice, all players must wear a helmet with at least a half visor properly fastened including a chin strap.
+A player not wearing a helmet or visor correctly will not be allowed on the ice.
+Full cages are encouraged and must be properly fastened to the helmet and chin strap secured.
+Mouth guards are also highly recommended by the RHOTHL.

-Monday and Thursday games will be 3 – 10 minute/stop time periods.
-The clock will run down when a team is winning by 5 or more goals in the last 5 minutes.
+Game Times All games are played at Elvis Stojko Arena, unless otherwise stated on Monday and Thursday evenings.
+There will be 3 x 10 minute stop time periods.
+The clock will run down when a team is winning by 5 or more goals in the last 5 minutes of the third period.
 The clock will run straight time until the end of regulation time unless the score differential becomes less than 5 then the clock will return to stop time.

-If a goaltender is hit in the mask with the puck the play will be whistled down immediately.
-If the puck hits the goalies helmet and deflects into the net, it is still a goal.
+If a goalie is hit in the mask with the puck, the play will be whistled down immediately.
+If the puck hits the goalie’s helmet and deflects into the net, it will be ruled a goal.

 One (1) – thirty (30) second time-out will be allowed per team per regulation game.